cbueth/infomeasure/docs/guide/entropy/symbolic.md

 For a given time series dataset $\{x_t\}_{t=1, \ldots, T}$, where $T$ is the number of time points, each value can be replaced by a symbolic sequence $s(t)$ of length $s$, defined by the order parameter $s$.
 Using a sliding window of size $s$, subsets of the data are generated sequentially, and each subset is symbolized using a specific symbolization technique.

 The symbol assigned to each subset carries attributes of the data, as determined by the symbolization method.
 In this package, the **ordinal pattern approach** is used for symbolization.
-For details, refer to {cite:p}`PermutationEntropy2002`.
+For details, refer to article {cite:p}`PermutationEntropy2002` by Bandt and Pompe.

 ```{Note}
 **Example of Ordinal Pattern symbolization:**